• Skip to primary navigation

 Plan ahead for illness or injury

 Check your health insurance plan to see if they will cover your health needs abroad.
-Think about purchasing additional health insurance for your trip if your insurance doesn’t cover you.
+Think about purchasing additional health or travel insurance for your trip if your insurance doesn’t cover you.

 Pay attention to your health during your trip, and see a doctor if you’re injured or feel ill.
 When traveling abroad, be sure you know the local emergency number in case of a sudden severe illness or injury.